Priest (manhwa)

-Priest (Hangul: 프리스트) is a manhwa (Korean comic) series created by Hyung Min-woo.
+Priest is a manhwa (Korean comic) series created by Hyung Min-woo.
 It fuses the Western genre with supernatural horror and dark fantasy themes and is notable for its unusual, angular art style.
 An interview with Hyung in Priest: Volume 3 states that the comic was based on the computer game Blood by Monolith Productions, which featured a similar horror-Western aesthetic and undead protagonist.
 He has also cited the comic as a mishmash of influences from other books, movies and games, elements from a culture that he felt was underground in Korea at the time.

 Priest was published in English by Tokyopop.
 The manhwa was loosely adapted into the 2011 American horror film of the same name.

 Story

 Priest tells the story of humanity's battle against 12 fallen angels.
 The angels descended to Earth to 'play God' among humans, who build a temple and statues in their honor.
 For their rebellion against him, God destroyed their temple, imprisoned their souls in statues, and buried the statues underground.

 Centuries later, a Holy Knight named Vascar De Gullion loses his family.
 He 'loses faith' and wanders the earth in a 'blood rage.'
 He discovers a cave containing the statues of the 12 fallen angels.
 Temozarela convinces Vascar De Gullion to give up his body to the angel to take revenge against God.
 Vascar De Gullion is discovered by a powerful priest, Betheal.
 He discovers that Vascar De Gullion is actually Temozarela.
 Betheal traps their souls within a powerful weapon called the Domas Porada, becoming the demon Belial in the process.

 Ivan Isaacs solves the puzzle of the Domas Porada, freeing Temozarela.
 The angel murders Isaacs' love, Gena, after escaping.
 Priest follows Ivan Isaacs' quest for revenge against the fallen angel, Temozarela, and his 12 angelic disciples, with assistance from Belial and others.